 A splint may be prescribed as part of your TMJ therapy.
 A full coverage, hard splint is shown here.
 This type of splint is usually worn at night and at any other time that you may be clenching and grinding your teeth.
 An even solid bite in harmony with your TMJs is built into the splint and adjusted to be comfortable for you, your muscles, and your TMJs!

 The small splint shown above is called an NTI and may be prescribed for you.
 This appliance cuts down the forces from clenching and grinding and allows healing in the TMJ to occur.
 We will evaluate the muscles that make chewing possible and that prevent the disk from slipping out of alignment.
 You may have habits or trauma causing the problems you are experiencing with your TMJ.
-We use a variety of bite splints to help in your TMJ dysfunction treatment.
+Dr. Julie Gillis uses a variety of bite splints to help in your TMJ dysfunction treatment.
 We will sometimes prescribe medications to help you.